Active – A member of a fraternity or sorority who plays an active role in the organization; also known as a member.

 Membership Intake – A process of recruitment to choose potential new members traditionally used by culturally-based Greek organizations.

-National Pan-Hellenic Council (NPHC) – The national governing body of nine historically African-American fraternities and sororities, commonly known as the “Divine Nine.”
+National Pan-Hellenic Council (NPHC) – The national collective group of nine historically African-American fraternities and sororities, commonly known as the “Divine Nine.”
+The NPHC was founded in 1930.

 North American Interfraternity Conference (NIC) – A conference of men’s private fraternities founded in 1909 representing 73 International and National Men's Fraternities.

-New Member Educator – The officer of a fraternity or sorority who prepares potential new members (associate members) for initiation, and oversees their education in the chapter’s traditions, history, and ritual.
+New Member Educator – The officer of a fraternity or sorority who prepares potential new members for initiation, and oversees their education in the chapter’s traditions, history, and ritual.

 New Member Education Process – The educational period prior to initiation in which members learn about the given organization.